 Leaders need support during times of change, so do congregations.
 It’s tough to get through any kind of change, even a good one like a building project, with absolute trust in the process.
-New parents, kids off to college, and brides/grooms all have moments of doubt, if not outright fear.
+New parents, kids off to college, brides and grooms all have moments of doubt, if not outright fear.
 Your congregation members will have doubts too, beginning the second you say the words, “building project” out loud.
 In the face of the doubts and anxiety that accompany change, your group may need some serious church conflict resolution.
 And you’ll need to be more than just nice to one another.

 Navigating change in the church is a particular kind of challenge.
-Churches are full of wonderful, faithful people who generally err on the side of being Nice.
+Churches are full of wonderful, faithful people who generally err on the side of being nice.
 But too often being nice is actually avoidance.
 People won’t disagree in public despite the fact that there are obvious differences in the ways that individuals approach change.
 They may avoid meeting each other just so they won't have to discuss conflicting ideas.
-Or they may ignore the issue all together.
+Or they may ignore confronting the issue all together.
 Even after announcements from the pulpit, discussions in classes, and articles in the bulletin, someone still may say: “Well, you never told ME!”

 Church people also have a well-deserved reputation for operating at a snail’s pace.
 Generally, church folk are so wary of hurting one another, causing a rift in the community, or of making a mistake, that they avoid, avoid, avoid.

 The good news is that all of this is absolutely normal.
 People process change at different rates.
 Even when there is general agreement, conflict in the church will happen.
 It’s human nature.
-However, with just a bit of training or preparation, your leaders will know what to expect and how to respond to whatever resistance you may face.
+However, with just a bit of training or preparation, your leaders will know what to expect and how to respond to whatever resistance you may encounter.

 - Make sure you have a clear vision of who you are and what you want to grow to be.
 This is especially important for a building program.
 If your people cannot give you a bumper sticker phrase that answers who you are and why you’re building, there may be serious uncertainty of purpose.
 One of the workshops I offer is a way to help communities develop and articulate a shared sense of purpose, for groups in general, or in preparation for a major change.